 - Appreciate how your work has changed and improved.

-- Accountability for your long-term goals.
+- Accountability for your long-term goals and career aims.

 Overview of the creative annual review process